NWU-NISL-Fuzzing/COMFORT/artifact_evaluation/Bug-List.md

 Futhermore, some COMPORT-generated test cases have exposed addtional bugs after our PLDI submission during our continous testing process.
 These newly exposed bugs are listed at [here](#newly-discovered).
 We also list the COMFORT-generated test cases that were accepted by the [Test-262 test suite](https://github.com/tc39/test262) in the [Test-262 accepted test case section](#test-262).

+We also list the bugs found by other JS fuzzers (Figure 7) at [here](#otherfuzzer)

 ## Main Results

-*This section corresponds to Tables 2 and Figure 7 of the submitted paper*
+*This section corresponds to Tables 2 and Figure 8 of the submitted paper*.

 ### COMFORT-discovered Bugs